-For the quarterly period ended March 31, 2019
+For the quarterly period ended September 30, 2019

-[ ] TRANSITION REPORT UNDER SECTION 13 OR 15 (d) OF THE EXCHANGE ACT OF 1934 E SECURITIES For the transition period from to 000-54416 (Commission File Number) SCANDIUM INTERNATIONAL MINING CORP.
-(Exact name of registrant as specified in its charter) British Columbia, Canada (State or other jurisdiction of incorporation or organization) 98-1009717 (IRS Employer Identification No.) 1430 Greg Street, Suite 501, Sparks, Nevada 89431 (Address of principal executive offices) (Zip Code) (Registrant's telephone number, including area code) N/A (Former name, former address and former fiscal year, if changed since e last report) Indicate by check mark whether the registrant (1) filed all reports required to be 15(d) of the Securities and Exchange Act of 1934 during the preceding 12 mor period that the registrant was required to file such reports), and (2) has been requirements for the past 90 days.
-Yes [X] No [ ] nths (or for such shorter Indicate by check mark whether the registrant has submitted electronically and Web site, if any, every Interactive Data File required to be submitted and posted Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for the registrant was required to submit and post such files).
-Yes [X] No [] pursuant to Rule 405 of Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, or a smaller reporting company.
-Large accelerated filer [ ] Ac accelerated filed [ ] Smaller reporting company [X]
+[] TRANSITION REPORT UNDER SECTION 13 OR 15(d) OF THE SECUR ACT OF 1934 RITIES EXCHANGE For the transition period from to 000-54416 (Commission File Number) SCANDIUM INTERNATIONAL MINING CORP.
+(Exact name of registrant as specified in its charter) (State or other jurisdiction 98-1009717 (IRS Employer Identification No.) 1430 Greg Street, Suite 501, Sparks, Nevada 89431 (Address of principal executive offices) (Zip Code) (Registrant's telephone number, including area code) $\underline{N/A}$ (Former name, former address and former fiscal year, if changed since la ast report) Securities registered pursuant to Section 12(b) of the Act: None Indicate by check mark whether the registrant (1) filed all reports required to be filed 15(d) of the Securities and Exchange Act of 1934 during the preceding 12 month period that the registrant was required to file such reports), and (2) has been strequirements for the past 90 days.
+Yes [X] No [] s (or for such shorter Indicate by check mark whether the registrant has submitted electronically and power web site, if any, every Interactive Data File required to be submitted and posted pure Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for surther registrant was required to submit and post such files).
+Yes [X] No [] arsuant to Rule 405 of Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a smaller reporting company, or an emerging growth company. "large accelerated filer," "accelerated filer," "smaller reporting company," an company" in Rule 12b-2 of the Exchange Act.
+Large accelerated filer [] Accelerated filer [] Non-accelerated filer [] Small [X] Emerging growth company [] See the definitions of d "emerging growth